 Our ministries have continued to grow adding the Angels in Motion Praise Dance Team, Noon Day Prayer Service, Prayer Partners and Re-Convened our Prison Ministry.

-New ministries has continued to grow which include the reactivation of the Dance Ministry, the Young Adult Ministry has been added and our Men's Ministry has been started again
+New ministries has continued to grow which include the reactivation of the Dance Ministry ("Essence of Praise"),the Young Adult Ministry has been added and our Men's Ministry has been started again

 The Missionary Society has been instrumental in providing Christmas and Thanksgiving Baskets, Clothing, Food and other needed items have been donated to the Children's Crisis Center, Forgach House, Good Neighbor Alliance and Mary's Mission.
 Missionary work continues with visits to the homes of members who are sick and shut in, those hospitalized or is in the Life Care Center.
 Our Sunday worship service is recorded and CD's are made available to those members absent from service or whoever desires them.
 Under the leadership of Pastor Smith a new Singles Ministry has been added.